SteaneMurphy/hide-and-seek-digital-code-test/README.md

 #### Shopping Experience

-- **Homepage** - Beautiful grid of books with cover image, title, author, SKU & prices
+- **Homepage** - Beautiful grid of books with cover image, title, author, SKU & prices.
+Only use the book data provided in src/lib/books.ts
-- **Cart Page** - View all selected books, see totals, remove items
+- **Cart Page** - View all selected books, see totals, remove items, route needs to be /cart
 - **Add to Cart** - Click a button, book appears in cart ✨
 - **Remove from Cart** - Changed your mind?
 No problem, remove it
 - **Cart Persistence** - Cart survives page refreshes (bonus points!)